nokeeo/bytor/README.md

 # Bytor
-A CSS like programming language for iOS.
+A CSS like styling language for iOS.

 ## Installation
 1. Navigate to project directory